nttuyen/mdstripe/README.md

 Contributions are more than welcome!

 ### Current features
-- Process Credit Card, Alipay and Bitcoin (USD only) payments with Stripe
+- Process Credit Card, Apple Pay, Alipay and Bitcoin (USD only) payments with Stripe
 - Process refunds received by webhooks:
     - Partial refund
     - Full refund